GABON – OAPI

 LANGUAGE : FRENCH

-The African Intellectual Property Organisation known commonly by it’s French Acronym (OAPI) was established through the Bangui Agreement at the Republic of Central Africa and is head quartered at Yaoundé, Cameroon.
+Filing of Plant Variety Application in Guinea – OAPI The African Intellectual Property Organisation known commonly by it’s French Acronym (OAPI) was established through the Bangui Agreement at the Republic of Central Africa and is head quartered at Yaounde, Cameroon.

-Member nations recognise provisions entrenched in the Bangui Agreement and its annexes as their national law.
-Hence, OAPI allows applicants to receive Patent & Design protection in all of the 16 jurisdictions through a single application and registration.
+Member nations recognise the provisions entrenched in the Bangui Agreement and its annexes as their national law.
+Hence, OAPI allows applicants to receive Trademarks protection in all of the 16 jurisdictions with a single application and registration.
 Therefore, Registration in individual member nations, is no longer possible.